 Chalk paint works well, as does acrylic paint. if you paint the pine cones, you’ll want to make sure to soak them and bake them as the instructions indicate (above and below) so that the paint adheres well.

 Are you ready to begin the project?
 Learn how to make a DIY pinecone wreath below!

 - Wreath form (I used a foam one from the dollar store)

 - Pine cones (found mine for free, courtesy of the trees at our local high school)

 - Craft paint (I used an acrylic chalky paint from Michaels and I love the chalky/distressed/matte finish it gave the wreaths)

 - A knife, X-Acto or other sharp variety

 1. First, you will want to prep your pine cones if you found them out in nature.
 To do this, soak them in sink full of hot water + 1 c. of vinegar for a few minutes.

-Next, transfer them to a foil-lined cookie sheet and put them in the oven on 250 degrees for about an hour.
+Next, transfer them to a foil-lined cookie sheet and put them in the oven on 250 degrees (or the lowest setting) for about an hour to 1.5 hours.
 This will get rid of bugs, get rid of the sticky sap, and dry them out.
 Plus, it will make your house smell OUTRAGEOUSLY good.